-Sexual Offense Resource Services (SORS) provides intensive outpatient and Containment Treatment for adult sexual offenders.
+Sexual Offense Resource Services (SORS) provides outpatient treatment for adult sexual offenders.
 Our services are designed for those clients court-ordered into sexual offense specific treatment.
-The most comprehensive outpatient program available in Colorado, highly trained staff registered with the Colorado Sexual Offender Management Board (SOMB) operate the SORS program, which strives to adhere to the State of Colorado Standards and Guidelines for the Assessment, Evaluation, Treatment and Behavioral Monitoring of Adult Sexual Offenders (Revised March 2008) and guidelines established by the Association for the Treatment of Sexual Offenders (ATSA)
+The most comprehensive outpatient program available in Colorado, highly trained staff registered with the Colorado Sexual Offender Management Board (SOMB) operate the SORS program, which strives to adhere to the State of Colorado Standards and Guidelines for the Assessment, Evaluation, Treatment and Behavioral Monitoring of Adult Sexual Offenders (Revised March 2011) and guidelines established by the Association for the Treatment of Sexual Offenders (ATSA)

 SORS believes sexual offenders are dangerous and require long-term supervision and external monitoring.
 Sexual offenders have the capacity to engage in abusive and destructive behaviors that are both significantly deviant and illegal.
 Sexual offenders generally will not voluntarily seek help for their problems, but rather need to be caught.
 Secrecy and deception are involved in all sexual offense behaviors.
 All sexual offenders should be held fully accountable for their actions and placed under formal supervision, and conditions for appropriate placement and positive participation in sexual offense specific therapy should become part of the terms and conditions of probation or parole and community-based placement.